yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 $E = P\times T$

-where $E$, $T$ and $I$ refers to the total energy consumption, the power consumption of hardware, and the training time, respectively.
-In a number of studies, carbon emission due to the energy consumption is estimated by multiplying $E$ with another factor, $I$ which is the carbon intensity of the energy grid.
+where $E$, $P$ and $T$ refers to the total energy consumption, the power consumption of hardware, and the training time required for optimizing the performance of the model at the desirable level, respectively.
+It is very clear that the unavoidable computational cost incurred by the multiple iterations required during the training of deep learning models is closely related to the execution time of each iteration during the iterative process, as well as the computational tasks required for each iteration.

 ## Inferencing